CopenhagenCityArchives/linklives-lib/readme.md

 When changes are made to the entities in this library, it may have impact on the expected database structure.
 When database-changing changes are run, use the commands below to create a new migration.

-To create and run migrations when using Visual Studio:
-* Go to the Package-manager-console
-* Set linkliveslib-dummy as startup project
-* Chose linkliveslib
-* Run ``add-migration A-MIGRATION-NAME-OF-YOUR-CHOOSING``
-* To remove a migration run ``remove-migration``
-* To update the database run ``update-database``
+* Note that the migrations are made on the database described in the linklives-dummy project
+* Install the ef migration tool: ``dotnet tool install --global dotnet-ef``
+* Add a migration: ``dotnet ef migrations add "MIGRATION_NAME" --project linklives-lib --startup-project linklives-lib-database-migrations``
+* Update the database with the migration: ``dotnet ef database update --project linklives-dummy --startup-project linklives-dummy``

 You can also follow this [guide on EF migrations](https://docs.microsoft.com/en-us/ef/core/managing-schemas/migrations/?tabs=dotnet-core-cli).